godotengine/godot-docs/tutorials/plugins/editor/visual_shader_plugins.rst

 Visual Shader plugins
 =====================

-Visual Shader plugins are used to create custom :ref:`class_VisualShader` nodes in GDScript.
+Visual Shader plugins are used to create custom :ref:`api:class_VisualShader` nodes in GDScript.

 The creation process is different from usual editor plugins.
 You do not need to